-- LHD representative will participate in a local ESF 8 or LEPC planning meeting at least once per BP. - To validate attendance the LHD administrator will upload in KGMS to the appropriate quarter Progress Report Upload Tab at least one (1) of the following: sign-in attendance sheet, meeting minutes reflecting attendance or an email confirming attendance. - All activities to meet the specified goals are due by June 30, 2024.
+- LHD representative will participate in a local ESF 8 or LEPC planning meeting at least once per budget period. - To validate attendance the LHD administrator will upload in KGMS to the appropriate quarterly Progress Report Upload Tab at least one (1) of the following: sign-in attendance sheet, meeting minutes reflecting attendance or an email confirming attendance. - All activities to meet the specified goals are due by June 30, 2025.

-- Designate type of meeting/group: ESF-8 / LEPC - Date attended - Attendee name - Attendance sheet(s), meeting minutes or copy of e-mail confirming attendance uploaded in KGMS to the appropriate quarter Progress Report Upload Tab.
+- Designate type of meeting/group: ESF-8 / LEPC - Date attended - Attendee name - Attendance sheet(s), meeting minutes or copy of e-mail confirming attendance uploaded in KGMS to the appropriate quarterly Progress Report Upload Tab.

-LHD Administrator will maintain their contact information in the Kansas Health Alert Network (KS-HAN) to ensure the ability of the LHD in receiving situational awareness information.
+The LHD Administrator/Director or their representative will maintain their contact information in the Kansas Health Alert Network (KS-HAN) to ensure the ability of the LHD in receiving situational awareness information.

 - Contact information should be checked no less than annually by the user.
-Users are expected to update their own user profiles. - The KDHE Preparedness Program will send the LHD Administrator a KS-HAN registrant list, annually.
-The LHD will provide a list of changes (add/remove registrants) to the KDHE KS-HAN Administrator within the quarter the report was received.
+Users are expected to update their own user profiles. - The KDHE Preparedness Program will send the LHD Administrator/Director a KS-HAN registrant list, annually.
+The LHD Administrator/Director will provide a list of changes (add and/or remove registrants) to the KDHE KS-HAN Administrator within the quarter the report was received.